Ilia Just Brought Back This Iconic Product — & I Tried It Out

 Final Thoughts

-At $34 each, the Multi-Stick is definitely part of the bougie clean-makeup crew.
-(Ilia also has a limited-edition Multi-Stick palette, which allows you to sample six shades, including three of the new ones, for $42.)
+At around $68 each, the Multi-Stick is definitely part of the bougie clean-makeup crew.
 Multi-Stick is pragmatic for its ability to moonlight as eyeshadow, lipstick, and blush all in one, making it a great option for folks like me who like spending five minutes doing an everyday face beat.
 (Another plus: Many reviewers noted that the dewy finish and creamy texture are ideal for mature skin, as it looks V natural and doesn't settle into fine lines.)

 If you're savvy when it comes to clean beauty brands, you may already know Ilia from its fan-fave mascara and overachieving SPF skin tint; compared to those beloved gems, I'd say Multi-Stick is right up there as a must-try Ilia product.
-The price point is not cheap — but like other Ilia faves, this stuff feels expensive.
-From wedding season to rooftop szn, I already know that this is going to be getting a lot of play this summer.
+The price point is not cheap — but like other Ilia faves, this stuff feels expensive, and I know I'll get a lot of wear out of it.